polysyllabic/chaos/chaosface/README.rst

 Raffle Commands:
 * !join -- Enters the user into an open raffle
+* !joinchaos -- An alias for !join
 * !raffle (time) -- Start a raffle for a modifier credit (if time is omitted, default raffle time is used) Requires 'manage_raffles' permission
+* !chaosraffle -- An alias for !raffle

 *Note:* The chat bot is built upon the PythonTwitchBotFramework package.
 This framework means you can implement other features common to many bots by means of chat commands.
 See the